jfmartinz/ResourceHub/README.md

 ### 4. Make your changes

-Navigate to the category where you your resources to be added.
+Navigate to the category where you want your resources to be added.
 Once you've identified the appropriate category and have your resource in mind, proceed to make the necessary changes within that specific category.

 ### 5. Stage and commit your changes:

-- Stage your changes using the `git add` command.
+- Stage your changes using the `git add .` command.
 - Commit your staged changes using the `git commit` command.
 - Use a descriptive commit message that explains the purpose of your changes.
 For example: